The race to defuse Congo’s carbon bomb

 As for less industrialized nations, a Post investigation found that Malaysia, one of the top countries for peat drainage in service to the palm oil industry, dramatically underestimates resulting emissions.

 Developing peatlands in rainforests also leads to widespread deforestation, which only worsens the greenhouse effect.
-The Congo Basin has the world’s second-largest expanse of tropical forest after Brazil, and its trees tend be more massive and carbon dense, often towering 150 feet in the air.
+The Congo Basin has the world’s second-largest expanse of tropical forest after Brazil, and its trees tend to be more massive and carbon dense, often towering 150 feet in the air.
 The country is already losing forests, largely due to the widespread clearance of land for small-scale farming, which the majority of Congolese people rely on for food.

 The country’s growing population has led to the deforestation of about half a million hectares of forest — roughly the size of Delaware — every year in recent years, according to Global Forest Watch.